 Summer Study Abroad - Advanced Fashion Design

-This course is designed to give you an authentic flavour of the Central Saint Martins fashion design experience, with a strong focus on experimental research and design development pathways that are original and innovative...more information below
+This 3 week course is designed to give you an authentic Central Saint Martins fashion design experience, using experimental research and design development pathways that are original and innovative ...more information below.

 Stephanie Cooper works as a freelance designer on projects internationally and also works as a fashion stylist.
-She is tutor on BA Fashion at CSM and a visiting tutor at the Royal College of Arts.
+She is a tutor on BA Fashion at Central Saint Martins, a visiting tutor at the Royal College of Art, lecturer at Westminster Fashion and a visiting design tutor at the Royal Danish Academy in Copenhagen and Ecole de la Chambre Syndicale de la Couture in Paris.

 Please bring with you to the first session: